Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 Arrays are used to store multiple values in a single variable.
 An array is declared using square brackets ([]

-) and separate the values with commas.
+) and separating the values with commas.
 For example, var fruits = ['apple', 'banana', 'orange'];

 .

 To access a specific element of an array, we use its index.
 The first element of an array has an index of 0, the second has an index of 1, and so on.
-For example, to access the first element of an array fruit
+For example, to access the first element of the array fruit

 we would use fruits[0];